acrollet/rh/_posts/blog/2008-06-06-improvements-vim-drupal-blogging-client.md

 Without further ado, here is the newest version of [drupal\_blog.vim](http://reluctanthacker.rollett.org/sites/default/files/drupal_blog.vim.sanitized).
-As before, you will need to apply add1sun\'s patch from
+As before, you will need to apply add1sun's patch from
 <http://drupal.org/node/224006> to make the blog API work basically at
-all, and you\'ll need my patch from <http://drupal.org/node/243907> for file/image uploads to work.
+all, and you'll need my patch from <http://drupal.org/node/243907> for file/image uploads to work.